Reading The Cigarette Century: Reflections on the Cultural Impact of Smoking from 1900 to 1970

 Culture is never, ever static.
 What may have been wildly culturally relevant at one time can find itself being, at best, hopelessly dated.
-At worst, a cultural movement can be looked back as a disdainfully gross mistake.
+At worst, a cultural movement can be looked back at as a disdainfully gross mistake.
 The Cigarette Century (a.k.a.
 The 20th Century) can fall into both categories.

 How did the public perceive a cigarette executive in the 1950s?
 The closest comparison we can make is the cigarette executive of the 1940s and 1950s was held in the same regard as modern audiences view the big names and major movers and shakers running the top social media sites.
 Yes, cigarette executives were culturally iconic business professionals who reached celebrity status.

-Yes, times along with the culture do change.
+Yes, times, along with the culture, do change.

 They also open a gateway into revelations about human nature and American culture in the early 20th century.